Why Does Black Coffee Taste Bitter

 You’re Using Darker Roast Coffee

-Black coffee is made using dark roast beans, but that doesn’t mean you can experiment with medium and light roast beans if you don’t like your coffee bitter.
+Black coffee is typically made with dark roast beans, but you can experiment with medium and light roast beans if you prefer less bitterness.

 While making proper black coffee with lightly roasted beans is almost impossible, you can still experiment with a medium roast.